MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/OrganizationalHierarchy.md

 ---
-title: OrganizationalHierarchy in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: OrganizationalHierarchy in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: The classification that a company or organization uses to categorize its entities such as facilities, departments, divisions and organizational units.
 author: cdm-publisher
 ms.service: common-data-model